cory-weller/pfc-atlas-qtl/README.md

 ## Manually add feature blacklists
 The file `data/array-params.tsv` can include four columns.
 By default it will be generated with the first three.
 The fourth column specifying a feature blacklist can be added manually.
-I used `awk` to add `data/TSS-blacklist.bed` for the ATAC runs.
+I used `awk` to add `data/TSS-blacklist.bed` for the ATAC runs that used the blacklist.

 ```bash
 awk '{OFS="\t"; if ($0~/atac/) {print $1,$2,$3,"data/TSS-blacklist.bed"} else {print $0,""}}'  data/array-params.tsv \